-While CUAA does not require vaccinations, many of our clinical partners require that students who learn in their facilities are vaccinated against specific communicable diseases.
-Such policies are developed and administered by clinical partners, and those facilities may sometimes grant exemptions to their own vaccine requirements.
-However, on the advice of legal counsel, CUAA does not review or grant exemptions/waivers/exceptions to policies developed by other entities.
-Students who choose to enroll in a CUAA PA program must adhere to all vaccine requirements of the clinical facilities to which they are assigned.
-Further, CUAA is not obligated to reassign students to a different clinical experience or facility based on vaccination status or for any other reason.
+NOTE #2: While CUWAA does not require vaccinations, many of the universities' clinical partners require that students who learn in their facilities are vaccinated against specific communicable diseases.
+Such policies are developed and administered by the clinical partners, and those facilities may, in some cases, grant exemptions to their own vaccine requirements.
+However, on the advice of legal counsel, CUWAA does not review or grant exemptions/waivers/exceptions to policies developed by other entities.

+Students who choose to enroll in a CUWAA health care program must adhere to all vaccine requirements of the clinical facilities to which they are assigned.
+Further, CUWAA is not obligated to reassign students to a different clinical experience or facility based on vaccination status or for any other reason.
+An employer exemption (from an organization you are employed by, for example) does not carry over to the CUWAA student role.
+Once a decision on the student exemption has been made by the organization, the approval form or email needs to be forwarded to the staff member who handles the student's onboarding process.